 These may be my favorite units included in this bundle.
 Animals and creepy crawlers are often an easy topic to talk about with kids.
 It will give your ELL students a topic to discuss with their classmates.
 Plus, with your students having the background knowledge and confidence in the topic (after learning about it with you) will help make the conversation easier and less intimidating for the English language learning student as well.

 I love to use the Slice of Pizza strategy when working through these lessons with my students.
 As a result, it gets students talking and working together on specific parts of the unit.
 Plus, they learn a little about factions and parts of a whole!
 If you want to make it extra special, order a pizza as a treat for once they finish.
 Who doesn’t love pizza?

 Give The ELL Year-Long Curriculum a Try

 An ELL year-long curriculum is full of so many moving parts, strategies, resources and lessons.
 I know what it is like to completely develop a curriculum and hope the students walked out of my classroom learning something that day.
 I want to make sure you have the tools and resources to make your English language learners confident and excited to come to school every day.
-My Newcomer Activities Vocabulary Curriculum ELL Distance Learning Bundle will help give you the ELL year-long curriculum you need to accomplish that goal!
+My ELL Newcomer Bundle will help give you the ELL year-long curriculum you need to accomplish that goal!

 Looking to Grab my ELL year-long curriculum?